helidon-io/helidon-examples/examples/imperative/data-jdbc/oracle/README.md

 The client remains standalone, and its JDBC operations do not participate in `Tx.transaction`.
 The configured UCP data source remains externally managed.
 As a result, the type lookup and mutation in each insert or update flow run as separate JDBC operations.

-## Prerequisites

-To build and run the example, you need:

-- A JDK
-- Maven
-- A running Oracle Database

-You can use an existing database or start the optional Docker container described below.
-Docker is also required to run the database-backed tests.

 ## Database Configuration